CAOR-XRteam/scener_server/README.md

 # Scener
-'pip install -e .' to read pyproject.toml
+'make install' to configure the project and install dependecies 'make run agent' to run the agent